About the Arboretum

 The daughter of a wealthy family from Brooklyn, Laura Leggett married Dr. Albert C. Barnes in 1901.
 Though the origin of her interest in horticulture is unknown, there is evidence that she managed the gardens at Lauraston, the couple’s first home in Merion, Pennsylvania.

-Laura Barnes became director of the arboretum in 1928, and in 1940 founded the Arboretum School, where she was also an instructor.
+Laura Barnes became director of the arboretum in 1928, and in 1940 founded the horticulture school, where she was also an instructor.
 Responsible for the acquisition of plants for the gardens, she corresponded and exchanged specimens with many other notable collections, including Harvard University’s Arnold Arboretum and the Brooklyn Botanic Garden.